-Conceived and built the "Bio-Medical Automobile", to demonstrate the feasibility of having resuscitative, diagnostic, and life-support medical equipment accompany doctors and paramedics, including into remote rural communities; 1970-1971.
+Conceived and built the "Bio-Medical Automobile", 1970-1971, to demonstrate the feasibility of having resuscitative, diagnostic, and life-support medical equipment accompany doctors and paramedics, including into remote rural communities.
+Functional prototype vehicle was built, and went on national tour to Houston, Chicago, New York, and Washington, D.C.